DataCloud-project/SIM-PIPE/README.md

 ## Description

 The SIM-PIPE tool works on two hosts.
 The SIM-PIPE simulation controller and SIM-PIPE Sandbox will run on these separate hosts.
-As the request with a pipeline description comes in from the UI, the controller will run each step in the sandbox.
-The controller uses dockerode remote docker library and serves the following purposes:
+As the request with a pipeline description comes in from the UI, the controller will run each step in the Sandbox.
+The controller uses Dockerode remote docker library and serves the following purposes:
- - Transfer the input file from to host 2 using SFTP
+ - Transfer the input file from to Sandbox using SFTP
- - Start a container on host 2 attaching volume on host 2's local storage with binds to 3 directories: in, out, and work
+ - Start a container on Sandbox attaching volume on its's local storage with binds to 3 directories: in, out, and work.
+The containers follow the template to take input from /in, put intermedaiate files to /work and store output in /output.
  - Resume/pause/stop a container if a request comes from UI
  - Get the output and work files from the local storage to the persistent database in host 1
  - For each container started, get the resource usage statistics (time series of CPU, memory and network usage) and logs of the run.